biersquirrel/stocks/README.md

 `npm start`

-Next you will need to install the required python packages:
+Next you will need to install the required Python packages:

 `cd ..`